greedyj4ck/degenesis-fvtt-res/UniversalBattleMap/readMe.md

 > Before use please read copyright disclaimer in main repository folder.

 ## ABOUT
 **UBM** is a pack of graphical assets, which allow Game Masters to resolve combats without creating new maps.
-Square grid version is avaiable now, hex version will be available later this year.
+Square grid version is available now, hex version will be available later this year.

 ## INSTALLATION